awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    SELECT pg_drop_replication_slot(slot_name);
    ```

+   Logical replication scenarios that use the `pglogical` extension also need to have slots dropped from the publisher node for a successful major version upgrade on that node\.
+However, you can restart the replication process from the subscriber node after the upgrade\.
+For more information, see [Reestablishing logical replication after a major upgrade](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pglogical.recover-replication-after-upgrade)\.

 1. Perform a backup\.

    The upgrade process creates a DB cluster snapshot of your DB cluster during upgrading\.
 If you also want to do a manual backup before the upgrade process, see [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md) for more information\.